leonlinsx/minimal-mistakes/_posts/2020-12-02-angel-kelly.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Kelly_criterion/Kelly 5.png)

 Welp.
 That's not good.
 Under our current assumptions, Kelly says that VC investing is a bad deal.
-When I first saw this, I did a double take, and then wonderered how I was going to finish writing this newsletter issue \[4\].
+When I first saw this, I did a double take, and then wondered how I was going to finish writing this newsletter issue \[4\].
 The answer I came to was to cheat.
 A lot.

 Instead of the 5% win rate, let's say that angel investors go into an investment having faith they're above average, and that their investments will at least return their money.
 They believe that their win probability is higher than the base rate.
 You don't bet on something unless you believe you have an edge vs the odds.